Residential and Office Building

 The fact that the membrane offers single ply protection with fast, hot air welded seams delivers a rapid, safe (no naked flames) installation process.
 Environmentally the TPO waterproofing membrane has some impressive advantages – its chlorine-free, non-halogenated and plasticizerfree formulation, in combination with the hot-air welded seaming method, produces no emissions harmful to the environment.
 The membrane can be easily recycled – and has a lower manufacturing footprint than comparable systems.

-More projects in Waterproofing
+More projects in NSW/ACT

 -